Promoting our British values at Bradon Forest School

 We have a positive culture in our school where students are able to make choices in a safe environment.
 Our curriculum celebrates the rich history of liberty in Britain through discussion of such areas as the arts, sports as well as the spoken and written word.
 Differentiated planning by teachers allows students the opportunity to have a more personalised learning experience.
 The school curriculum enables all students to make guided choices regarding future academic pathways.
 We offer a wide range of activities designed to allow every student the opportunity to take part in an extra-curricular activity in which they have an interest.

-Students are also taught about the importance of E-Safety through assemblies and Citizenship and ICT/Computing lessons.
+Students are also taught about the importance of E-Safety through assemblies and Global Citizenship and Computing lessons.

 Students are involved in selection of contractors for the school canteen and are able to make educated choices at break and lunchtimes.

 The Consequences System engenders our basic belief in mutual respect.
 This is integral in our school wide classroom rules and is reinforced in day to day teaching, tutor activities and assemblies.
 All staff in school promote and demonstrate respect for others and this is also reflected in older students in their roles as House Captains, Prefects, Peer Mentors and Sports Captains.
-We have successful Peer Reading Schemes and English and Maths Ambassadors whereby older students mentor younger students in improving their learning in key subjects.
 Achievement is celebrated across the school; in assemblies, using House Points, through postcards home, Student of the Term Awards and through our website and newsletters.
-At the end of the academic year the school holds a Celebration Evening which last year involved over 150 students.
+At the end of the academic year the school holds a Celebration Evening which often involves over 150 students.
 The school promotes strong anti-bullying measures, with students actively involved in all aspects from policy development through to group activities.
-Year 10 Peer Mentors meet Year 6 during induction week and continue their work with them throughout Year 7 building strong relationships.
+Year 10 Peer Mentors meet Year 6 during their induction days and continue their work with them throughout Year 7 building strong relationships.

 Tolerance of those of Different Faith and Beliefs

-Bradon Forest School believes that tolerance is built through enhancing students’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity through the curriculum and in extracurricular activities.
-Assemblies and discussions involving prejudices and prejudice- based bullying have been led by senior staff and this is reinforced in learning particularly in RE and PSHE as well as other subjects across the school.
+Bradon Forest School believes that tolerance is built through enhancing students’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity through the curriculum and in extra-curricular activities.
+Assemblies and discussions involving prejudices and prejudice-based bullying have been led by senior staff and this is reinforced in learning particularly in RS and Global Citizenship lessons as well as other subjects across the school.
 The school also offers various opportunities for students to become knowledgeable about other faiths and beliefs through visits abroad and visits from outside speakers of different faiths and cultures.
 The school has a zero tolerance approach to racism and very few instances are reported.